d-baublys/task-management-app/README.md

 - Using RESTful APIs to connect the front-end and back-end
 - How token-based authentication works and its best practices
 - Differences between session- and token-based authentication
+- Expanded knowledge on XSS and CSRF mitigation
 - Finding solutions to persist and organise user-created data
 - Using front-end routing
 - Integration and logic of drag-and-drop functionality
+- How to implement lockout for repeated log in failures
+- Integrating captcha protection with reCAPTCHA
 - Using and customising Tailwind CSS
 - Deploying front-end with Vercel